 Common Nut Widths on Popular Models

-As you’ll see from the table below, there is no set nut width for acoustic guitars, even between the different models from the same manufacturer.
+As you’ll see from the table below, there is no set nut width for acoustic guitars, even between models from the same manufacturer.
 We’ve included guitars at all levels of the price spectrum, including budget and high-end versions of the same guitar.

 Classical Guitar Nut Width